MasiVidart/FileUploadAsync/README.md

 However, it´s good to always have them up to date!

 # Possible issues
 You may encounter with problems if trying to upload huge files.
-For that you will have to set up your web.config file to limit the length of requests.
+For that you will have to set up your web.config file to limit the length of requests according to your needs.

 # Usage
 ### Attributes: